The main goals of bladder management are to:

-The role of a healthy bladder is to store urine and to empty at appropriate times.
+A healthy bladder stores urine and then empties the urine at appropriate times.
 People living with Spina Bifida can have what is known as a neurogenic bladder.
 This means that the brain and the bladder are not working together as well as they should.
 The two main problems that occur are:

-- It allows urine to leak either some or all the time (incontinence).
+- the bladder allows urine to leak either some or all the time (incontinence).

 Bladders that do not empty completely

-A bladder will not empty if the muscle that controls the opening (the sphincter) remains closed all the time.
-The urine is then unable to pass through.
+A bladder will not empty if the muscle that controls the opening (the sphincter) stays closed all the time.
+If it stays closed, the urine can’t pass through.
 If too much urine builds up in the bladder, it will cause a rise in pressure.
 This will then force the urine back via the ureters into the kidneys.
-Over time, this will cause pressure on the kidneys and, if left untreated will damage the kidneys.
+Over time, this will cause pressure on the kidneys and, if it is not treated will damage the kidneys.
 Urinary tract infections (UTI’s) can also be a problem if the bladder is not emptied of urine.
-Urine may appear cloudy, discoloured, may have a strong fishy smell and can lead to pain when passing urine.
+If your child has a UTI, their urine may look cloudy, discoloured, may have a strong fishy smell and can be painful when passing it.
 Repeated UTI’s can lead to kidney infections and kidney damage.

 Bladders that leak urine

 Bladders will leak urine if the muscle that controls emptying (sphincter) is relaxed most of the time.
 These types of bladders can still have risks of infection and kidney health will need to be monitored.
-It is most important with this type of incontinence to remain clean and dry, and prevent odour and wet clothing.
-Some medications can be useful to improve urine storage in the bladder and reduced leakage.
+It is most important with this type of incontinence to keep your child clean and dry.
+Some medications can help improve urine storage in the bladder and reduce leakage.
 You will be advised on their use by your treating doctor and nurse.
-Special attention needs to be given to the skin to prevent rashes and skin injuries.
+Special attention needs to be given to your child’s skin to prevent rashes and skin injuries.